micromatch

 pattern

-{String}: Glob pattern to use for matching.string
+{String}: Glob pattern to use for matching.

-{String}: String to matchoptions
+{String}: String to match

-{Boolean}: Returns an array of captures if the string matches the glob pattern, otherwisenull
+{Boolean}: Returns an array of captures if the string matches the glob pattern, otherwise null

 .